Modification of Child Custody in Missouri

 Filing for Modification of Child Custody

-Physical and legal child custody determine whose home a child lives in after a divorce and who is the authority to make decisions regarding the child’s welfare.
-In addition, Missouri courts prefer a joint custody arrangement (legal and physical) over a sole custody arrangement.
-Judges believe that having both parents involved in their children’s lives is in their best interests.
+In Missouri, physical and legal child custody determines whose home a child lives in after a divorce and who is responsible for making decisions regarding the child’s welfare.
+Missouri courts prefer a joint custody arrangement (legal and physical) over a sole custody arrangement.

 Modifying child custody entails filling out a Petition for Order of Protection and filing it.
 An advocate could always help you fill out the petition.